csantanapr/knative-tekton/README.md

               percent: 100
               tag: v3
         ```

+    </details>
     If you want to deploy the applicatio you can delete it and apply the YAML
     ```sh
     kn delete service hello
-        kn
+    kubectl apply -f ./knative/v1v2v3.yaml
     ```

-    </details>
 1. Delete the Application and all it's revisions
     ```sh
     kn service delete hello